What is a Road Bike?

 In addition to component quality, it's also important to consider the range of your gears.
 Wide ranging gears - with smaller (50/34 tooth) chainrings at the front, and a larger (11-32 tooth) cassette at the back - allow beginners to spin the pedals easily or get up really steep climbs.
 Narrow range gears - with larger (52/34 or 54/34 tooth) chainrings and/or a smaller (11-28 or 11-25 tooth) cassette - are more traditional and are perfect for making small changes in cadence at high speeds, but you will need to work harder on the climbs.

-Normal rim (calliper) brakes are still the most common and affordable road bike brakes on the market.
+Normal rim (caliper) brakes are still the most common and affordable road bike brakes on the market.
 On higher-end models, they are also much lighter which means the overall weight of the bike is kept to a minimum.
-However, disc brakes are becoming more popular on road bikes, due to their better modulation and versatility, as rim brakes can lose performance in particularly wet conditions.
+However,disc brakes are becoming more popular on road bikes, due to their better modulation and versatility, as rim brakes can lose performance in particularly wet conditions.
+2018 has brought about new legislation, making it possible to ride disc brake road bikes in competitions.

 Wheels and Tyres